Coding-Algorithm/building-my-own-x/README.md

 # Hi, Welcome to my-own-x

-Hello, this repo contains my own replication of projects and coding challenges I meet online
+Hello!
+This repository showcases my implementations of various coding solutions and challenges I've encountered online.

+The goal is to deepen my understanding, learn new techniques, and continuously grow as a developer.